Home / Career Guides / Accounts Payable Specialist

 Accounts payable specialist career path options

-Employment projections for accounts payable specialists
+Employment projections

-According to the U.S. Bureau of Labor Statistics, employment for bookkeeping, accounting, and auditing clerks is projected to decline by 5 percent through 2031.
-This decline is mainly due to the increased automation of routine tasks and the consolidation of roles in accounting departments.
+According to the U.S. Bureau of Labor Statistics, employment for bookkeeping, accounting, and auditing clerks is expected to decline by 5% through 2031.
+The main reason is automation, which allows companies to do more with fewer people.
+However, people with advanced technical skills and the ability to adapt to new software and systems will still be in demand.

 Accounts payable specialist career tips

-Stay current on accounts payable best practices
+Stay current on best practices

 Build a professional network